Timeline of Mount Everest expeditions: 1924: Mallory and Irvine

-In 1999, however, Conrad Anker of the Mallory and Irvine Research Expedition found Mallory's body in the predicted search area near the old Chinese bivouac.
-There are opposing views within the mountaineering community as to whether the duo may have reached the summit 29 years before the first successful ascent by Sir Edmund Hillary and Tenzing Norgay in 1953.
-Despite the existence of many theories, the success of Mallory and Irvine's summit assault must be viewed as remote at best.
+In 1999, Conrad Anker of the Mallory and Irvine Research Expedition found Mallory's body in the predicted search area near the old Chinese bivouac.
+There are opposing views within the mountaineering community as to whether the duo may have reached the summit 29 years before the first documented successful ascent by Sir Edmund Hillary and Tenzing Norgay in 1953.
+Many theories regarding the success of Mallory and Irvine's summit assault exist.

-The leading theory amongst those supporting the summit push has Mallory overcoming the difficulty of the sheer face of the Second Step by standing on Irvine's shoulders.
-Armed with Irvine's remaining 3/4-full oxygen tank he could conceivably have reached the summit late in the day, but this would have meant that Irvine would have had to descend by himself.
+One theory amongst those supporting a successful summit push has Mallory overcoming the difficulty of the sheer face of the Second Step by standing on Irvine's shoulders.
+Armed with Irvine's remaining 3/4-full oxygen tank, he could conceivably have reached the summit late in the day, but this would have meant that Irvine would have had to descend by himself.
 However, rope-jerk injuries around Mallory's waist must mean the two were roped when they fell from below the First Step.
-1960s Chinese Everest climber Xu Jing told Eric Simonson and Jochen Hemmleb in 2001 that he recalled spotting a corpse somewhere in the Yellow Band.
-Despite numerous searches of the north face, no sign of Irvine has turned up so far.
-One researcher claims to have finally spotted Irvine's body using microscopic examination of aerial photographs.
+Others suggest based on subsequent free climbs that Mallory would have been able to free climb the step.
+Chinese climber Xu Jing told Eric Simonson and Jochen Hemmleb in 2001 that he recalled spotting a corpse somewhere in the Yellow Band when he climbed Everest in the 1960s.
+One researcher claimed to have finally spotted Irvine's body using microscopic examination of aerial photographs.
 This possible discovery set off a new round of search expeditions in 2010 and 2011.
+Irvine's foot was found in the Central Rongbuk Glacier in 2024.

-1933: Ruttledge and Houston
+1933

 A major expedition, under the leadership of Hugh Ruttledge, set out to climb with the great expectations that this time they would succeed.
 Oxygen was taken but not used because of the incorrect but lingering belief that it was of little benefit to a properly acclimated climber.
 After delays caused by poor weather and illness of team members, a much higher assault camp was placed than in 1924.
 On the first summit attempt, Lawrence Wager and Percy Wyn-Harris intended to follow the Northeastern ridge, but were unable to regain it, having bypassed (rather than climb over) the First Step, which they reached at 7:00 am.
 The direct access to the Second Step from the First involves a treacherous traverse.
 Instead of taking it, they dropped down to follow the lower, easier traverse pioneered by Norton in 1924.
 Observing the Second Step from 30.5 m below it, Wyn-Harris declared it "unclimbable."
 Shortly after crossing the Great Couloir, they turned back for poor snow conditions and the lateness of the hour.
 A subsequent attempt by Eric Shipton and Frank Smythe followed the same route but Smythe, who pressed on alone when Shipton turned back because of illness, got no higher.

 Lucy, Lady Houston, a British millionaire former showgirl, funded the Houston Everest Flight of 1933, which saw a formation of airplanes led by the Marquess of Clydesdale fly over the summit in an effort to photograph the unknown terrain.